Chapter 16.16

 16.16.050 Maps and study – Adoption.

-A. The approximate location and extent of sensitive areas are shown on the sensitive area maps adopted by the city of Lake Forest Park, as most recently updated.
-The following sensitive area maps are hereby adopted:
+A. The approximate location and extent of critical areas are shown on the critical area maps adopted by the city of Lake Forest Park, as most recently updated.
+The following critical area maps are hereby adopted:

-1. City of Lake Forest Park official sensitive area maps known as the “Lake Forest Park Sensitive Areas Mapping Project,” completed in December 1991, and updates that are the result of sensitive areas studies by a qualified professional subject to review by the planning commission and approval by the planning director.
+1. City of Lake Forest Park official critical area maps known as the “Lake Forest Park Critical Areas Mapping Project,” completed in December 1991, and updates that are the result of sensitive areas studies by a qualified professional subject to planning director approval.
 Updates and original plates may be consolidated into a new official map subject to approval of the planning director.

 2. Washington Department of Fish and Wildlife Priority Habitat and Species Maps;

 B. These maps are for the guidance of the city of Lake Forest Park, project applicants, and/or property owners.
-They are a reference and do not provide a final sensitive area designation or delineation.
+They are a reference and do not provide a final critical area designation or delineation.
 (Ord.
+1150 § 1, 2017; Ord.
 930 § 2, 2005)

 A. The planning director is authorized to administer this chapter and to make all decisions required by this chapter unless specifically provided otherwise.